-Animated worlds allow us to transcend certain boundaries of reality and by extension live action films.
+Animated worlds allow us to transcend certain boundaries of reality and by extension live-action films.
 After all, that’s the beauty of animation; being the everlasting companion of imagination.
-That’s the opportunity newcomer Raymond Limantara Sutisna seized with his debut short Balance (2018), during which colorful Zadie and solemn Elijah engage in a territorial war of painting until they understand that only together will they be able to defeat the mess they’ve created.
+That’s the opportunity newcomer Raymond Limantara Sutisna seized with his debut short Balance (2018), during which colourful Zadie and solemn Elijah engage in a territorial war of painting until they understand that only together will they be able to defeat the mess they’ve created.

 Limantara Sutisna’s collaboration with Lead Animator Liao Zhibin and Art Director Tracy Quek Kai Ning brought to life a very compelling and beautiful award-worthy story.
 It’s no surprise then, that the short film received the award for Best Animation at Tri Rivers Film Festival 2020 and at the National Youth Film Awards 2019.

-Considering that Zadie is so carefree and colorful and Elijah is very concise and gray, one could say that the fight between the two characters is that between a child and an adult.
+Considering that Zadie is so carefree and colourful and Elijah is very concise and grey, one could say that the fight between the two characters is that between a child and an adult.
 If one follows this path, then the message takes on added meaning as it promotes the embracing of the child within to be a content adult.

 Ioanna Micha is a freelance copywriter based in Athens, Greece.
 She watches films.
 She reads about films.
 She writes about films.
 Generally speaking, if the word film is in the equation, she’s in.